Hipólito Vieytes: Biography

 He married Josefa Torres and adopted two children: Carlota Joaquina and José Benjamín (his son studied medicine and became a doctor in 1827).

 Vieytes started as a successful businessman, in a soap factory in partnership with Nicolás Rodríguez Peña.
-There he began to get involved in politics and used the business as a meeting place for the conspirators before the May Revolution (1810), with other prominent citizens, all members of the "Patriotic Society" ("Sociedad Patriótica"), (Belgrano, Castelli, Moreno, Paso and French).
+There he began to get involved in politics and used the business as a meeting place for the conspirators before the May Revolution (1810), with other prominent citizens, all members of the "Patriotic Society" (Sociedad Patriótica), (Belgrano, Castelli, Moreno, Paso and French).

-He was also a newspaperman and founded the second newspaper published in Buenos Aires, the "Semanario de agricultura, industria y comercio" ("Weekly news on agriculture, industry and commerce").
+He was also a newspaperman and founded the second newspaper published in Buenos Aires, the Semanario de agricultura, industria y comercio ("Weekly news on agriculture, industry and commerce").

 He played a part in the reconquest of Buenos Aires, during the British invasions of the Río de la Plata, where he attained the rank of captain.
 In 1810 he supported the May Revolution and assisted the Cabildo.
 He was named war auditor, but was later removed when he declined to take part in the execution of Santiago de Liniers.
-After the death of Mariano Moreno, he replaced him as secretary to the Primera Junta, until 1811.
+After the resignation and death of Mariano Moreno, Vieytes replaced him as secretary to the Junta Grande, until 6 April 1811, when he and other Patriotic Society members were ousted by a coup staged by the conservative wing of the junta, led by Cornelio Saavedra.